What is a Vanity URL?

-The nature.org/wisconsin vanity URL gives the visitor a clear understanding of what they are going to get – a nature.org page with information about Wisconsin.
-This is important to a user’s sense of trust in an organization and in a link.
+In the image above, a preserve sign includes the vanity URL nature.org/wisconsin to direct in-person preserve visitors to the Wisconsin homepage.
+Visitors have a clear understanding of what they are going to get if they type in that vanity URL into a browser on their phone—a nature.org page with information about Wisconsin.
+This is important to a visitor's sense of trust in our organization.

 When We Redirect to a Different Domain

 Additionally, if we redirect to a property that TNC does not own, such as a partner site, we do not control what is on that page and the site can change without our knowledge.
-This would cause a vanity URL to direct to a 404 error page.
-Vanity URLs are permanent, just like a real page on nature.org.
-We have no way of automatically retiring a vanity URL.
-There is also a large volume of vanity URLs, so we cannot regularly audit them to ensure that they are still pointing to relevant or correct information.
+This could cause a vanity URL to direct to a 404 error page, or to a page that has been edited and is no longer about that topic.

 If you are looking to shorten a URL for another web property or partner site, reach out to the Global Digital Team well in advance of when you plan to use the URL redirect and we can provide advice and solutions that fit your particular use case and domain.